romanstark/parse-server-dashboard-ubuntu-18.04/README.md

 # Automated installation fo Parse-Server and Parse-Dashboard on Ubuntu-18.04 LTS

 Shell scripts and config files to install Parse Server and Dashboard on Ubuntu 18.04 LTS.

 ![](dashboard.png)

 # Howto

-Clone this repository into your home folder and run the shell script:
+Clone this repository into your home folder and run the shell script.
 On a fresh Ubuntu 18.04 installation please install git before you start.
 You net to setup A-Records for you domain.
-E.g. *.example.com or the named subdomains you are going to choose during setup
+E.g. \*.example.com or the named subdomains you are going to choose during setup

 ```
 cd /root && sudo git clone https://github.com/romanstark/parse-server-dashboard-ubuntu-18.04.git